Urban multiuse Trails

 Maps for Individuals

-Pick up a free paper copy at the city's Visitors Center located at 201 W. Marcy ( View Map » ).
+A paper copy of the trails can be picked up at the city's Visitor Center located at 201 W. Marcy Street ( View Map » ).

 The Visitors Center is open Monday through Friday from 8:00 AM to 5:00 PM

 Or Download either the Dale Ball and Connecting Trails or La Tierra Trails Maps below: